frederikvig/nyum/_recipes/easy-strawberry-cake.md

 ---

 > Pour half of the batter into prepared pan.
 Top with 6 oz of diced strawberries then spread remaining batter over the top.
 Cover the surface with 6 oz of halved strawberries (cut-side-down), pressing them down just slightly into the batter.
-Bake at 375˚F for 45-55 minutes (mine was perfect at 50 min), or until a toothpick inserted into center comes out clean.
+Bake at 375˚F for 45 minutes, or until a toothpick inserted into center comes out clean.
 Let cake rest in pan 15-20 min before removing the ring.
 ---

 > Run a thin spatula around cake edges to loosen from pan. then transfer to a cake platter.
 Cool until just warm or at room temperature.
 To serve, dust with powdered sugar if desired.
 Drizzle individual slices generously with strawberry syrup.